What Is The Cost of Marble Countertops?

 Color is one of the biggest factors when it comes to stone.
 The whiter (yes whiter not lighter), as in the most concentrated white, purest white will be the most expensive.
 That same rule goes for black, the purest form will be the most expensive.
 From there you can get a creamier white or grayer blacks to reduce the cost of the stone.

-Installation is a cost that will be a part of this project, so don’t let that slip the mind.
+Installation is a cost that will be a part of this project, so don’t let that slip your mind.
 Obviously, the thicker the marble, the more expensive it will be.
 Any extra cuts in it, such as a sink hole, will add to the cost.

 When looking into purchasing marble a few recommended vendors are: MSI Stone, Silestone, Daltile, and Cambria.
 Most of these manufacturers deal with not only home and kitchen marble but also commercial marble.
 This can mean that their prices are a bit more cost effective due to the mass quantities that the manufacture.
 When they make more of the same product frequently it allows them to keep a more competitive price.

-Often when buying just a few pieces of marble you will not buy directly from the manufacturer.
-For example one may be searching on the MSI Stone website, and pick a perfect piece of marble from there, but would not actually purchase from them directly.
+Often, when buying just a few pieces of marble, you will not buy directly from the manufacturer.
+For example, one may be searching on the MSI Stone website, and pick a perfect piece of marble from there, but would not actually purchase from them directly.

 Computer screens show different colors on every screen, every page.
 No matter how many times someone holds the paint color next to the computer screen you will not get the right representation!
 This is why when buying stone for a project one should visit the store or even order samples online from the manufacturers’ website.
 Always get a physical sample.

-As stated the quality of the marble plays a significant role in determining the total cost of the countertop and there are different qualities of marble available in the market.
+As stated, the quality of the marble plays a significant role in determining the total cost of the countertop, and there are different qualities of marble available in the market.
 Although marble is found in different regions of Europe and Canada, most of it comes from the regions of Italy.

 Popular Marble for Countertops